Supervision for Spiritual Directors

 "Supervision is a conversation between peers that ultimately fosters the well-being of the absent other."
 (Mary Rose Bumpus in Supervision of Spiritual Directors: Engaging Holy Mystery, ed.
 Mary Rose Bumpus and Rebecca Bradburn Langer, Morehouse, 2005, 5.)

 - You need an individual supervisor for a specific situation that has come up in your direction work.
-You plan on continuing with your existing peer group, but something unusual has arisen that you think would be more helpful to explore with an individual supervisor.
+You plan on continuing with your existing supervision group, but something unusual has arisen that you think would be more helpful to explore with an individual supervisor.

 Frequent Questions about Supervision